James Wilson (Australian rules footballer)

-James "Jimmy" Wilson (1856 – 16 November 1935) was an Australian rules footballer who played with Geelong in the Victorian Football Association (VFA), captaining the side for a few seasons during the 1870s and 1880s.
+James Wilson (1856 – 16 November 1935) was an Australian rules footballer who played with Geelong in the Victorian Football Association (VFA), captaining the side for a few seasons during the 1870s and 1880s.
 This was an era when the club won a number of premierships prior to the inception of the Victorian Football League (VFL).

 Before taking up football, "Young Jim Wilson" was a jockey who rode in the Melbourne Cup, and later a successful trainer, most notably of the 1899 Melbourne Cup winner Merriwee.

 History

 Wilson was a son of James "Old Jim" Wilson (26 December 1828 – November 1917), a Victorian racehorse trainer, founder of the historic St Albans Stud in Geelong, and trainer of the 1873 Melbourne Cup winner Don Juan and the 1876 winner Brisei.
 "Old Jim" Wilson and Adam Lindsay Gordon were great friends, but in the saddle serious rivals in cross-country races in the Western Districts of Victoria.
 When Gordon gave up racing he gave his last saddle to young Wilson.